latticejs/lattice/examples/dag-in-action/README.md

 `clap example dag-in-action myGraph`

 ## Features

-- Manipulate your package.json using a graph structure
+- Manipulate your package.json using a graph structure (just drag and drop it)
-- See all the hooks in action.
+- Add new dependencies using `@latticejs/dag` hooks.
+- Export your package.json